wso2/docs-is/en/docs/deploy/user-management-related-tables.md

 All the permissions assigned to a role are stored in this table.
 A role can have multiple records in this table and each record is associated with a particular permission defined by `UM_PERMISSION_ID`.
-This permission ID is linked to `UM_PERMISSION` table.
+This permission ID is linked to the `UM_PERMISSION` table.
 Following are the columns of the table.

 -   `UM_ID`